adamjmurray/mtk/README.md

 Active development occurs [in the dev branch](http://github.com/adamjmurray/mtk/tree/dev) and is merged into master when new gem versions are released.

-I manage my task list over in [the pivotal tracker](https://www.pivotaltracker.com/s/projects/295419) if you want to see what I'm working on and what's planned for the future.
+I manage my task list over in [pivotal tracker](https://www.pivotaltracker.com/s/projects/295419).
+Take a look over there if you want to see what I'm working on and what's planned for the future.

 I try to invest in documentation and tutorials, but it is lagging pretty far behind the large amount of features built thus far.
 I hope to catch up on that later as things stabilize more.